ant-design/ant-design/docs/react/introduce.en-US.md

 ## Companies using antd

+Ant Design is widely used for building enterprise-level websites both domestically and internationally.
+You can refer to wappalyzer for reference data.
 If your company or product uses Ant Design, let us know [here](https://github.com/ant-design/ant-design/issues/477)!

 ## Contributing